pepski1270/sy_carkeys/README.md

+* Added

+Command to receive the keys of the vehicle in which you are sitting, ONLY FOR ADMINISTRATORS.
+- /givekey or /givekey ID Player , the player will have to be seated in the vehicle.

 * Create a copy of the keys of the nearby vehicle.
 (This can be used in some job's menu.)
 ```LUA